peffis/poolmongo/README.md

 A thin wrapper that fuses [mongodb-erlang](https://github.com/comtihon/mongodb-erlang) with [poolboy](https://github.com/devinus/poolboy) (mostly for my own sake)

 ## usage
-* Add poolmongo as dependency to your [erlang.mk](https://erlang.mk/) project
+* Add poolmongo as a dependency to your [erlang.mk](https://erlang.mk/) project
 ```
 DEPS = ... poolmongo ...
 dep_poolmongo = git https://github.com/peffis/poolmongo master
 ```

-* Add pool configuration to your sys.config
+* Add a pool configuration to your sys.config (any config really, but keep the name "pmongo" as the name for the pool)
 ```
 [
 ...